 Israel's Wix.com swings to Q2 loss while revenue jumps

-The Israeli company on Thursday reported a quarterly net loss excluding one-time items of 26 cents per share, compared with a profit of 34 cents per share a year earlier.
-Revenue grew 27% to $236 million.
+The company on Thursday reported a quarterly net loss excluding one-time items of 26 cents per share, compared with a profit of 34 cents per share a year earlier.
+Revenue grew 27% to $236 million as customers rushed to move their operations online during the pandemic.

-Analysts had forecast Wix would earn 24 cents a share ex-items on revenue of $233 million, according to I/B/E/S data from Refinitiv.
+The result fell short of analyst estimates - according to I/B/E/S data from Refinitiv Wix was expected to earn 24 cents a share ex-items on revenue of $233 million, partly due to a doubling in marketing investments.

+"We want to be aggressive and to invest and it would be stupid not to do that, and to invest in marketing in order to support this demand.
+So it will take some time to catch up with us," said Chief Financial Officer Lior Shemesh.

 For the third quarter Wix estimated revenue of $247-$250 million, up 26%-27% from a year earlier.
 Analysts are forecasting Wix will post revenue of $249.5 million in the third quarter.